thecoolwinter/blog/Posts/2025-03-29-Cross-Compiling-Swift/index.md

   	Your browser does not support the video tag.
 </video>

 Anyways, what I ended up with was a working Swift executable package.
 When executed, it started the connection with Discord and began processing events.
 The issue was, I wanted to run this on my [Gentoo](https://www.gentoo.org/) machine, but I had developed it on my Mac.
-In comes the power of static Linux SDKs!
+In comes the power of static Linux Swift SDKs!

-## Method 1: Static Linux SDK
+## Method 1: Static Linux Swift SDK

-Swift introduced static Linux SDKs a while ago to help meet the need to compile Swift programs for a platform other than the one it's being compiled on.
-An SDK contains the information Swift needs to know to create a *statically linked executable*.
+Swift introduced static Linux Swift SDKs a while ago to help meet the need to compile Swift programs for a platform other than the one it's being compiled on.
+A Swift SDK contains the information Swift needs to know to create a *statically linked executable*.
 This executable contains the Swift runtime, standard libraries, even libraries the standard library depends on.
 This executable will run on any Linux machine once compiled, with no dependencies.

 The downside of this method is that we cannot make use of the fact that most distros ship with dynamically linkable libraries.
 We have to statically link the binary, which causes the resulting binary to be quite large.
 This isn't the biggest deal, but isn't very user-friendly if you were looking to ship a user application.
 However, for a server-based app like mine, it really doesn't matter.

 ### Step 1: Install the Open-Source Toolchain (Not Xcode)

-This part is where I got seriously tripped up.
-You need to install the open source Swift toolchain from [Swift.org](https://www.swift.org/install/macos/).
-This is different from the Swift toolchain that is installed with Xcode, and includes support for features like Embedded Swift and SDKs.
+This part is very important.
+You need to use the open source Swift toolchain from [Swift.org](https://www.swift.org/install/macos/).
+This is different from the Swift toolchain that is installed with Xcode, and includes support for features like Embedded Swift and Swift SDKs.
 Installing an open source Swift version is really straightforwards with the new [Swiftly](https://www.swift.org/install/macos/swiftly/) tool.

 #### Using Swiftly